-Primordial (1987-present) is a Black Metal band from Dublin, Ireland.
+Primordial (1987-present): a Black Metal band from Dublin, Ireland.

 rimordial started back in 1987 when Pól MacAmhlaigh and Ciarán MacUiliam first began playing together with Pól's brother, Derek.
 The band (who were called Forsaken for a brief period) played a rough, hybrid mix of early, primitive thrash and death metal involving a lot of covers of: Death, Sepultura, etc.)